2,6-Dimethylnaphthalene

-2,6-Dimethylnaphthalene (2,6-DMN) is a polycyclic aromatic hydrocarbon.
-It is one of the ten dimethylnaphthalene isomers, which are derived from naphthalene by the addition of two methyl groups.
+2,6-Dimethylnaphthalene (2,6-DMN) is a polycyclic aromatic hydrocarbon with the formula C10H6(CH3)2.
+It is one of the ten isomers of dimethylnaphthalenes.

 Synthesis

-Alkylated naphthalenes (methyl-, dimethyl-, and poly-methyl naphthalenes, thus including 2,6-DMN) are found in low concentrations in crude oil and coal tar.
+Alkylated naphthalenes (methyl-, dimethyl-, and poly-methyl naphthalenes, thus including 2,6-DMN) are found in crude oil and coal tar.
 Separation is difficult, expensive, and requires a number of operations such as selective crystallization and adsorption, in addition to any isomerization reactions.
 Alternative routes to 2,6-DMN remains of interest.

 In the "alkenylation process" butadiene (1), o-xylene (2), and sodium–potassium alloy (3) are used, which react to form 5-(ortho-tolyl)pent-2-ene (OTP, 3).
 OTP is subsequently cyclized to 1,5-dimethyltetraline (4).
 Dehydrogenation then provides 1,5-dimethylnaphthalene (1,5-DMN, 5).
 Finally, 1,5-DMN is isomerized to 2,6-DMN (6).
 In the final step, other mono-, di-, and tri-methylnaphthalenes are formed.
 More work is therefore required in separation of the mixture, which is done by selective crystallization.